wiseman-timelord/Chat-Gradio-Gguf/README.md

 Intended as a high-quality chat interface programmed towards, windows 7-11 (non-WSL) and Ubuntu 22-25, with any Gpu on GGUF models through Python ~3.9-3.13.
 Dynamic prompting from keywords in models enabling better, interface and prompts, for relating theme of session, With some features but no imposed, limitations or guidelines.
 This tool providing local, uncensored, and inference with features that enhance productivity and usability, even a comparable interface, found on premium AI services, or as far in that direction as gguf models, will allow.
 The configuration is intended to be intelligent, while without options reported in forums to make no difference on most models, using offline libraries where possible instead of services requiring registration, and everything is privatly run on your own hardware with your own models.

 ### Features
-- **Comprihensive GPU Support**: CUDA/Vulkan/ROCm, with dropdown list selection supporting multi CPU/GPU setup.
+- **Comprihensive GPU Support**: Vulkan, with dropdown list in configuration selection supporting multi CPU/GPU setup.
 - **Research-Grade Tools**: Includes RAG, web search, chunking, THINK, and Markdown formatting, and file attachments.
 - **Common File Support**: Handles `.bat`, `.py`, `.ps1`, `.txt`, `.json`, `.yaml`, `.psd1`, `.xaml`, and other common formats of files.
 - **Configurable Context**: Set model context to 8192-138072, and batch output to 256-8192.
 - **Enhanced Interface Controls**: Load/unload models, manage sessions, shutdown, and configure settings.
 - **Highly Customizable UI**: Configurable; 4-16 Session History slots, 2-10 file slots, Session Log 450-1300px height, 2-8 Lines of input.
-- **Speak Summaries**: Click `Say Summary` for a special prompt for a concise spoken summary of the generated output.
+- **Speak Summaries**: Click `Speech` for a special prompt for a concise spoken summary of the generated output.
 Text to speak uses `PyWin32`.
 - **Attach Files**: Attach Files is complete raw input, there is no Vectorise Files anymore, so the files should ideally be small enough to fit in context.
-- **Collapsable Left Column**: Like one would find on modern AI interface, but with concise 3 button interface for commonly used buttons.
+- **Collapsable Left/Right Column**: Like one would find on modern AI interface, and with concise collapsed view interface for commonly used buttons.
 - **ASynchronous Response Stream**: Separate thread with its own event loop, allowing chunks of response queued/processed without blocking Gradio UI event loop.
 - **Reasoning Compatible**: Dynamic prompt system adapts handling for reasoning models optimally, ie, uncensored, nsfw, chat, code.
 - **Virtual Environment**: Isolated Python setup in `.venv` with `models` and `data` directories.